 Human Givens Therapy

-When people’s resources are used properly, and the environment is healthy, their emotional needs are more or less satisfied.
-They are emotionally well, their lives have meaning, and they flourish.
-When some of these needs are not met—perhaps because of misused resources, a toxic environment, or inadequate or faulty knowledge—individuals may become distressed and can develop mental health problems that negatively impact their lives and relationships.
+According to human givens practitioners, when people’s resources are used properly, and their environment is healthy, their emotional needs should be generally satisfied: They are emotionally well, their lives have meaning, and they flourish.
+When some or all of these needs are not met—perhaps because of misused resources or inadequate or faulty beliefs—individuals may become distressed and develop mental health problems that negatively impact their lives and relationships.

-The human givens approach looks at the areas where a person’s life is, and is not, working well.
-The goal is to identify the missing emotional need or misused resources in patients’ lives.
-Humans givens psychotherapists work with adults, children, and organizations.
+The human givens approach looks at the areas in which a person’s life is, and is not, working well, with the goal of identifying missing emotional needs or misused resources—in other words, which needs are not being met and how they can be met.